1934 Auckland Rugby League season: Final

+Joseph Ginders hooked for Richmond in their victory.
+He had weeks earlier come to Auckland with the South Island team.
+During the match Ralph Jenkinson, another Richmond forward, broke his nose but it was not discovered until it was examined after the match.
+Richmond's New Zealand representatives dominated their scoring with Ray Lawless, Eric Fletcher, and Jack Satherley scoring tries, with Bert Cooke kicking 2 goals and Cliff Satherley likewise.
+Alf Broadhead added their other try.

 Phelan Shield

 1934 was the first year in which the Phelan Shield had been played for by senior teams.
 The four losing teams from round one of the Roope Rooster competition were pitted against each other with Newton Rangers becoming the inaugural Phelan Shield champions.